 These deals sometimes involve municipal financing of large buildings, changing zoning laws and using eminent domain to clear space for new building.
 The deals may be criticized at the time by independent analysis and often enough a subsequent consensus emerges that these deals were misguided, that the jobs were not created or retained as planned or that the costs were higher than expected.
 Some commercial bankers have decided that use of eminent domain for commercial projects is improper.

 This Monty Hall approach - "Let’s Make a Deal” - to luring or retaining firms provides an activity for economic development officials, may do some good and provides an ongoing illusion that the economy is being responsive to the wishes of government.
 But this is not the only way, and may not be the best way, for a city to pursue community prosperity.
-Economists looking for better understanding of what is really happening have been investigating why some cities grow, while others do not (some citations are provided in the next part of this series).
+Economists looking for better understanding of what is really happening have been investigating why some cities grow, while others do not.
 They have been focusing on the importance of “agglomeration” to cities’ economies, and argue that a city gets bigger because it provides economically valuable skills.
 "Density Is Destiny” is a way of summarizing this work.